astrochart/astrochart.github.io/wiki/telescope_design.md

 Telescope construction
 =====
-A simple radio telescope consists of a collecting element, amplifier, mixer, and digitizer.
-Here is a drawing of how it all goes together.
+A radio telescope is a light bucket connected to an amplifier, mixer, and digitizer.
+The Default CHART setup is a horn type collector connected to an amplifier which is read out by a software defined radio operated by a computer.
+The computer records a radio spectrum which must be calibrated in a post-processing step.
+This guide explains the construction steps.
+Other pages describe how to observe and reduce your data.

+Here is a summary of the beginner CHART setup.
 ![system setup](assets/new_tele_hook_up.png){:height="50%" width="50%"}

-## Horn and Waveguide
-In our Low Frequency Cosmology lab at Arizona State University, we used top of the line software to optimize our telescope horn to observe the 21 cm line.
+Here is a simulation of how the horn responds as a function of angle.
+The horn sees everything within a 20 degree patch of the sky simultaneously.
+That is not very good resolution!
+But the galaxy is big.
 ![horn](assets/opt_horn.png){:height="50%" width="50%"}

-This image shows our final optimized dimesions for the horn according to highest gain.

-We tried many shapes and designs, but found that the parameters listed below worked best for us.
-As always, we encourage you to test your own design, but for ease in this project you can use the template we provide.

 ## Horn construction
-The picture below shows the horn dimensions that will be cut out on the cardboard sheets.
-Make sure to sketch out your deign with a pencil and follow the saying, "Measure twice, cut once" to ensure your dimensions are as accurate as possible.
+Materials
+ - Heavy Duty Cardboard: 90 x 113cm (2 pieces)
+ - Heavy Duty Cardboard: 70 x 115cm (2 pieces)
+ - one roll heavy duty aluminum foil
+ - Aluminum foil tape (aluminum duct tape)
+ - hot glue
+ - a pencil
+ - meter stick
+ - box cutter

+Using the drawing below, cut out the four sides of the horn.
+Remember, "Measure twice, cut once"!
+Trace out each horn and double check everything.
+Warning!
+Be careful not to damage any lovely old floors.
+Cut outside or put down something to protect that parquet.

 ![horn dimensions](assets/horn_dimensions.jpg){:height="50%" width="50%"}

-Next, we need to line the cut out cardboard pieces with the aluminum foil.
-We only need the inside of the horn to be covered with foil, since that's the part where all of the light particles will be focused into.
-Therefore, only one side of each piece needs to be covered.
+Next, line the cardboard pieces with the aluminum foil.
+Only cover the sides that will end up on the inside when the horn is assembled.
+In theory it doesn't matter which side is covered since cardboard is invisible in the radio, but in practice the foil is fragile.

-Hot Tip #1: Make sure no adhesive or tape is exposed on the foil side because this will bring the horn's reflectivity down.
-This can be accomplished by going over any exposed spots with foil tape.

-Next we will need to use our hot glue gun to glue the edges of the horn together.
-Make sure to fold the waveguide edges shown in the schmeatic above so that it creates a box on the bottom of the horn.
+Assemble the horn pieces.
+Use hot glue to connect the edges together.
+Fold the waveguide edges shown in the schmeatic above so that it creates a box on the bottom of the horn.
+Leave one side of the waveguide un-glued so you can install the feed point in the next step.

-Hot Tip #2: Don't glue the back panel onto the horn quite yet.
-Set this aside for later to make the process of hooking up the electrical components easier.

-Hot Tip #3: You can use any method you're comfortable with to connect the cardboard pieces.
-It's a little easier to have a partner help to ensure stability, but it can be done with just your own steady hand.
-One option is to let the hot glue set overnight between each panel, but doing all four sides at once works just as well - especially if you have a time constraint.

-Now that all the pieces are glued together, we took our aluminum tape and lined the inside edges of the horn with it so that no glue was showing.
-Again we want a completely reflective and conductive surface so that energy transfer from the photons and electrons can effectively travel to the waveguide and probe.

-Below is a photo of what your horn will look like constructed.
+Line the inside edges of the horn with aluminum tape.
+This will join your 4 seperate sides into one continuous piece of metal and make a much more effective horn.

+Here is a completed horn!
 ![Completed Horn](assets/chart.png){:height="50%" width="50%"}

 ### Add the Probe
-Now that you have a horn that focuses light lets add a pickup to send the energy into a wire.
+The probe is the focal point of the horn.
+This is where we connect our radio!
+It is a small length of wire soldered to an RF connector mounted to a piece of sheet metal.
+The RF connector is plugged directly into a low noise amplifier and passband filter.

 ### Probe Materials
-For this section you can either buy the pieces individually or in packages online for more convenience.
 Individual Pieces
 - 1: SMA Coaxial Panel Mount Connector with Bulkhead Nut and Solder Cup
 - 1: Gold plated locking washer